 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in San Marcos, the Millview East neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-94.4% of the real estate in the Millview East neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Millview East neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 91.4%, which is higher than 97.2% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Millview East neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Millview East is also pretty special linguistically.
 Significantly, 0.7% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 96.7% of the neighborhoods in America.